humanburgers/bf4-battlescreen-fix/README.md

 4. Play the game and use the Battlescreen on a second monitor to enhance your situational awareness

 **Note**:
-- Only fixes Battlescreen for PC
+- Only confirmed to work for PC
+    - If someone can confirm that it works on consoles as well, let me know by creating an issue and I'll update the store pages to say it works for consoles also.
 - If the Battlescreen doesn't initially appear, try clicking the button again, or navigating to a different page in Battlelog then back to it.
 Because of the way the extension modifies the page, reloading it probably won't make it work.